Abu3safeer/qbittorrent_rclone/README.md

 ![image](https://user-images.githubusercontent.com/12091003/91515996-1a0d5600-e8f3-11ea-85c8-79f8d4837491.png)

 * Put your service accounts json files in accounts folder.
+* Put Shared Drive (Team Drive) id in settings.ini.
-* Put Google Drive folder id in settings.ini file.
+* Put Google Drive folder id (The folder id you want to upload your files) in settings.ini file.
 * Select what command used by rclone from ``move`` or ``copy`` or ``sync`` (Default is ``move``).
 * Write rclone path (System PATH used by default)